microchip-pic-avr-examples/pic18f16q41-breathing-led-mplab-mcc/README.md

 ## Summary

-This application shows how to set up the PWM and CLC peripherals to make an LED pulsate
+This application shows how to set up the PWM and CLC peripherals to make an LED breathe.